 When she came to Penn, Sona knew she wanted to be an engineer but was undecided on a major.
-Penn Engineering’s structure gave her the opportunity to talk to students from all different engineering disciplines.
+Penn Engineering’s structure allowed her to talk to students from all different engineering disciplines.
 That insight, combined with advice from Dr. Peter Davies, professor and former department chair of Materials Science and Engineering, helped her find the right path.
-For Sona, majoring in materials science and engineering because it is the perfect combination of chemistry, physics and math.
+For Sona, majoring in materials science and engineering because it is the perfect combination of chemistry, physics, and math.

 Through the Penn Undergraduate Research Mentoring Program, Sona worked with Russell J. Composto, a Professor of Materials Science and Engineering and the Associate Dean for Undergraduate Education.
-Beginning in her freshman summer at the Laboratory for Research on the Structure of Matter in the Composto Lab, she primarily researched polymer nanocomposites, or polymer films containing nanoparticles.
+In the summer of her first year, she worked at the Laboratory for Research on the Structure of Matter in the Composto Lab, primarily researching polymer nanocomposites, or polymer films containing nanoparticles.
 While there were many unexpected findings over the course of her research, she became intimately familiar with the tools of her trade, such as chemical preparation, nanoparticle synthesis, and materials imaging/characterization methods.

-Sona is an active member of Penn Raas, a South Asian cultural competitive dance team that specializes in Indian folk dance.
+Sona is a member of Penn Raas, a South Asian cultural competitive dance team that specializes in Indian folk dance.
 Penn Raas is Penn’s only co-ed competitive Garba-Raas dance team and travels all over the country to compete.
-With a standard practice schedule of six-to-eight hours a week, Sona found a strong connection with her fellow dancers, who have become close friends.
+With a standard practice schedule of six to eight hours a week, Sona found a strong connection with her fellow dancers, who have become close friends.
 In addition to dancing, Sona loves to sketch and paint.

 Live your passions at Penn—and find others who share them.
 Penn is home to over 450 student groups that cover everything from academics, the arts, community service, cultural groups, political groups, and recreational organizations.
 Can't find exactly what you want?
 Starting a club and creating a community is easy and accessible.